 - A practice of considering the balance between what is important to and important for a person.

-- Commitment to listen act on what is learned.
+- A commitment to listen and act on what is learned.

 What It Is Not:

 - A fad.